todar/friday-night-update/songs/power-of-your-love.md

 artist: Geoff Bullock
 copyright: 1992 Word Music LLC
 ---
 Lord, I come to You
 Let my heart be changed, renewed
 Flowing from the grace that I've found in You

-Lord, I've come to know
+LLord I've come to know
 The weaknesses I see in me
-Will be stripped away by the power of Your love
+Will be stripped away
+By the power of Your love

-Hold me close
+ ** * Hold me close
    Let Your love surround me
    Bring me near
    Draw me to Your side
    And as I wait
    I'll rise up like the eagle
    And I will soar with You
    Your Spirit leads me on
-In the power of Your love
+   In the power of Your love***

 Lord, unveil my eyes
 Let me see You face to face